Charles Han

 Multiscale Texture Synthesis

-Charles Han, Eric Risser, Ravi Ramamoorthi, Eitan Grinspun
+Charles Han, Eric Risser, Ravi Ramamoorthi, and Eitan Grinspun

 SIGGRAPH 2008